 - Brings the economy into operation.

 - To reduce the failure rate of plan implementation.

-- Helps to see the future and make ready to take action.
+- Helps to see the future and be ready to take action.

 Characteristics of Planning

 Planning is defining the organizational goals, establishing an overall strategy for achieving those goals, and developing a comprehensive set of plans to integrate and coordinate organizational goals – Robins and Coulter.
-Following are the common features of organizational plans.
+The following are the common features of the planning function of management.

 Organizational plans are focused on organizational goals.
 It clearly states the necessary courses of action to achieve the desired goals.
 For this, it scans the environments, analyzes possible means to achieve goals, selects the most promising one, and implements it successfully.

 Planning is the primary function of management and after it, other functions (organizing, staffing, directing, and controlling) come to play.

 Pervasive in Nature